 When you start a web application design, it is essential to apply threat risk modeling; otherwise you will squander resources, time, and money on useless controls that fail to focus on the real risks.

 The method used to assess risk is not nearly as important as actually performing a structured threat risk modeling.
 Microsoft notes that the single most important factor in their security improvement program was the corporate adoption of threat risk modeling.

-OWASP recommends Microsoft’s threat modeling process because it works well for addressing the unique challenges facing web application security and is simple to learn and adopt by designers, developers, code reviewers, and the quality assurance team.
+One of many considerations is Microsoft’s threat modeling process.
+It is simple to adopt by designers, developers, code reviewers, and the quality assurance team.